-Join K–12 music educators from across the country in New York City to expand the impact of your work with young musicians.
+Join K–12 music educators from across the country in this virtual, online workshop to expand the impact of your work with young musicians.
 Learn to reinvigorate your students’ creativity and musicianship, build a community of peers, and invest in your own artistry through creative activities and music making in ensembles.

 How can you integrate music from multiple cultures into your music classroom and curriculum?
-This session is inspired by Carnegie Hall’s Musical Explorers, a robust, fully digital curriculum offered at no cost to teachers across the country.
+This free, online session is inspired by Carnegie Hall’s Musical Explorers, a robust, fully digital curriculum offered at no cost to teachers across the country.

 Educators will join with expert faculty to

 - explore musics and cultures from around the world